 As a Professor of astrophysics, Sándor Molnár has dedicated most of his life to space research.
 He has published several scientific studies related to the universe.
-He has also written a book, Cosmology with Clusters of Galaxies (2015), which discusses how galaxy clusters can be used to explore the universe.
-Sándor was born and raised in Hungary, and began his higher education at Eötvös Loránd University (ELTE) in Budapest.
+In his book, Cosmology with Clusters of Galaxies (2015), he discusses how galaxy clusters can be used to explore the universe.
+Our space scientist was born and raised in Hungary, and began his higher education at Eötvös Loránd University (ELTE) in Budapest.
 He left the country in 1986.
 He earned his PhD in astrophysics at Bristol University in the UK (1998).
 Since then, he has been leading several cosmology projects in the USA, UK, Switzerland and Taiwan.

 During his time in the United States he worked at the National Academy of Sciences’ National Research Council (NRC) as a Research Associate on different NASA projects.
 He recently returned to his hometown, Budapest.
 A major reason for his return was an invitation to work with E-Group on innovative space technology projects.

 “One of the fastest growing businesses is space business.
 For a flexible and innovative company such as E-Group, it is definitely heading toward the right direction as we are planning to collaborate with universities and their smart data labs for these SpaceTech projects.”